 "I wanted them to feel appreciated.
 I wanted them to feel invested.
 I wanted them to feel like they were getting an opportunity to be their best selves.
 Is that what happened?
 I don't know," DuVall says, before cracking a grin and backtracking: "Don't ask that!
 They loved it.
 They loved me!"

 "They both were so respectful and loving and supportive and really wanted me to succeed and really wanted to help me.
 And I really got that.
-I really had that sense," DuVall makes clear, but admits that having the "two people who know me better than anyone" made it so that she couldn't lie about feeling stressed.
+I really had that sense," DuVall says, but admits that having the "two people who know me better than anyone" made it so that she couldn't lie about feeling stressed.

 "There was only one moment, which was I think our second or third day of filming, where I woke up and I was like, 'I don't know if I can do this,'" DuVall says.
 "And I cried.
 It was the only time I cried!
 And then I just let myself feel scared for, like, five minutes, and then I went out and was like, 'All right, everybody, this is what were doing.'
 And then it was fine."